mmtekin/atp-tennis-predictor-analysis/README.md

 ></iframe>

 This analysis reveals that:
-- Players tend to have higher win rates when they are 2-8 years younger than their opponents
+- Players tend to have higher win rates when they are 2-8 years younger than their opponents.
 - A sharp increase in win rate occurs with >10 years age difference
-- Being older (especially by >4 years) correlates with lower win rates
+- Being older (especially by >4 years) correlates with significantly lower win rates
 - The most significant drop in win rate occurs when a player is >12 years older

 2. **Handedness and Win Rate**